monaverma361-hue/Traffic_Analytics_system/README.md

 python3 speed_estimator.py
 ```

-Press `q` in the display window to quit.
+Press `q` in the display window to quit..